-The rain was lashing down on Tuesday and with the autumn feels swarming in, I was in dire need of comfort food to warm the cockles.
+The rain was lashing down on Tuesday and I was in dire need of comfort food to warm the cockles.

 After humming and haying about what to make, I remembered about an old classic from my student days whick I used to make when the budget was tight and that was my butternut squash and mozzarella pasta bake.